crest-cassia/oacis_docker/README.md

 ## Available Projects

-- oacis\_base
+- oacis
-    - A simple projects, which consists of OACIS and its prerequisites.
+    - A base image, which consists of OACIS and its prerequisites.
 - oacis\_jupyter
-    - On top of `oacis_base` image, Python and Jupyter environments are installed.
+    - On top of the `base` image, Python and Jupyter environments are installed.

 ## License